Fortunehack45/fantom/FEATURES_AND_RULES.md

     *   Admin can add/edit/delete roster members, announcements, games, and all content on the "About" and "Home" pages.
 *   **Security Rules:**
     *   An `isAdmin()` helper function checks if the requesting user's email matches the hardcoded admin email.
-    *   This function is used throughout the rules to grant write/delete access to collections like `/roster`, `/announcements`, `/games`, `/siteSettings`, etc.
+    *   This function is used throughout the rules to grant write/delete access to collections like `/roster`, `/announcements`, `/games`, `/pageContent`, etc.
     *   This ensures that only the designated administrator can manage sitewide content.
+All of these collections are publically readable.